Where’s the best place to buy Bitcoin?

 Then there are decentralised ones, peer-to-peer ones, crypto only ones, web or app based ones, ones that insist you “get verified” (KYC) with them and hand over all your private information and more.
 The seemingly simple question quickly turns into a multi-headed hydra.

 As experts in the field we wanted to help make this critical initial decisions safe and easy for any Bitcoin Beginner.
 So today we’re proudly launching our new Cryptocurrency Exchanges List!
+This is a live list anywhere on the site and is always up to date, for example, here are the top five best rated Crypto Exchanges right now!

 Existing Crypto Exchange Lists Are Bad